kylef/swiftenv-api/README.md

 API for [swiftenv](https://swiftenv.fuller.li/) to return the available versions of Swift.

+An instance of the API is deployed at https://swiftenv-api.fuller.li/.

+## Versions [/versions{snapshots,platform}]

++ Parameters
+    + snapshots (boolean) - Can be
+    + platform: osx - Filter for versions that have binary releases for the given platform.

++ Response 200 (text/plain)

+        2.2
+        2.2.1

 ## Development Environment

 You can configure a development environment with the following: